AndrewObwocha/KnowledgeGraph/README.md

-# Knowledge Graph Spring Boot Application
+# Knowledge Graph Web Application

 ## Welcome!
 KnowledgeGraph is a web application designed to make tracking information across domains.
 Leveraging a GraphQL API, this backend service provides flexible data manipulation and uses a local SQLite database to persist data.
 I aim to externalize information swirling in my mind to focus on analyzing their relationships.